 While working at home with a babysitter watching the kids, my 4 year old daughter Annie came into my office with a sweet smile and asked if she could just sit there quietly for a little while.
-I wanted to say, “Yes” – but my brain argued with my heart, thinking,
+She was a good girl and I wanted to say, “Yes” – but my brain argued with my heart, thinking,

 ‘If I am to be organized, I must follow rules and not let anything interrupt me.’